RetroAppleJS/RetroAppleJS.github.io/README.md

 #### real-time audio

 The simple ability from the appleII to produce a 'click' sound by activating a circuit to transition the speaker voltage from 0V to 1V and the other way around seems very hard to achieve through emulation.
-The main reasons are the inaccurate JavaScript timer and the way sound production is 'buffered', which works with scheduling.
-More info on the following page: [EMULATOR.md](https://github.com/RetroAppleJS/AppleII-IDE/blob/main/docs/EMULATOR.md)
+The main reasons are the [inaccurate JavaScript timer](https://github.com/RetroAppleJS/AppleII-IDE/blob/main/docs/EMULATOR.md)  and the way sound production is 'scheduled' [Audio scheduling](https://www.html5rocks.com/en/tutorials/audio/scheduling/).

-*Note:  The following article, that explains the issues with real-time sound in JavaScript : [Audio scheduling](https://www.html5rocks.com/en/tutorials/audio/scheduling/)*

 #### apple II peripherals emulation
 <img src="/res/appleIIplus_motherboard_p1_650.png?raw=true" width=40% align="right" />